25 May Wedding Cinematography – “add-ons” versus “all-in”

 Taking things to the next level with this LIVE Same Day Edit at an Indian Wedding.

-Yes, our packages might be a bit more expensive than other affordable wedding videographers in Sacramento, Bay Area or even California, but the difference in our end product is staggering.
+Yes, our packages might be a bit more expensive than other affordable wedding videographers in Sacramento, Bay Area, Napa and California, but the difference in our end product is staggering.
 Additionally, there are no add-ons you can add to make your wedding film better.
-So our base price is practically the limit.
+We only charge for additional hours and/or additional products.

 Your wedding film will be watched all your life and for generations to come.
 I am humbled when I can create a film that brings tears to yours eyes; in awe of the preserved priceless memories.
 That is why your wedding film is an investment.
-And I want to be part of your wedding day capturing your story in the best possible way.
+And I want to be part of your wedding day capturing your story in the best possible way – with no strings attached.